 Each unit under HAP contract must be inspected biennially within 24 months of the last full HQS inspection.
-If a unit is found to have life-threatening HQS deficiencies, the owner of that unit may be required to participate in annual inspections for all units for the period of 24 months before being returned to biennial inspections.
+If a unit is found to have a life-threatening HQS fail, the owner of that unit may be required to participate in annual inspections for all units for the period of 24 months before being returned to biennial inspections.
 This does not apply to life-threatening HQS fails caused by tenants.
 One or more substantiated complaints may also require the owner of that unit to participate in annual inspections for all units for the period of 24 months before being returned to biennial inspections.
-The PHA reserves the right to require annual inspections of any unit or owner at any time.
+The PHA reserves the right to require an annual inspection of any owner at any time.